st3ph4nnn/pseudolang/README.md

 # pseudolang

 EN: pseudolang is a compiler for my romanian pseudo language warriors out there.
-I will continue speaking romanian.
+I will continue by speaking my native language: romanian.

 # Ce este pseudolang?